EhsanTadayon/pynetstim/readme.md

 ## Major goal:

-The main goal of pynetstim is to provide a framework for <b> individualizing stimulation sites by integrating computational modeling, multimodal imaging as well as stimulation simulation</b>.
+The main goal of pynetstim is to provide a framework for ** individualizing stimulation sites by integrating computational modeling, multimodal imaging as well as stimulation simulation**.

 ## Minor goals: